 With relay services, businesses can send marketing emails without having their domain blocklisted.
 Think of SMTP relay services as a way to rent a third-party domain and server to send bulk email on behalf of a specific business.
 When a business domain or email server is blocklisted, email messages are dropped by a recipient’s email server, even if it’s a legitimate message sent from one sender within the organisation.
 This can be devastating for business productivity as messages are either never delivered or sent automatically to the recipient’s spam box.
 SMTP relay services allow businesses to send email without using their own servers or domain so that marketing messages can be separated from internal email communications.

 Email client software such as Outlook or Thunderbird provides a graphical interface for users to work with SMTP relay.
-These GUI programs provide a way for users to interact with SMTP relay by simply configuring the software to connect to the server.
+These GUI programmes provide a way for users to interact with SMTP relay by simply configuring the software to connect to the server.
 If the server requires encryption over HTTP or authentication, these configurations can be set up in the software.
 The software takes the recipient’s address, the sender’s address, and the message and makes a connection with the SMTP server.